|"How the mind works is still a mystery. We understand the hardware, but we don't have a clue about the operating system."|

 Granted, our knowledge of the brain is rapidly expanding.
 But merely understanding how a biological entity functions does not imply that it can be artificially created.
 Human blood is a liquid with a comparatively simple function — to supply tissues with nutrients and remove waste products.
 Yet, we are incapable of producing synthetic blood and still critically rely on blood donations.

 Man has done a pretty good job in creating his own complexities here on Earth, but they're still nowhere near what Nature has done on her own — using an incomprehensible amount of time and with respect to (re)establishing states of equilibrium.
+We've dramatically increased our life expectancy from just 37 years in 1800, but not via rocket-science-like achievement.
+It's been mainly by improving sanitation and nutrition, rudimentary surgical techniques, and the use of drugs based on serendipity and empirics.
+We're fooling ourselves if we believe it is much more than that.

 Per the Phrenicea scenario, by midcentury we give up trying to duplicate the brain's function using man-made hardware and software.
 Instead, we acknowledge our limitations